icgc-dcc/dcc-metadata/dcc-metadata-client/README.md

-ICGC DCC - Metadata Core
+ICGC DCC - Metadata Client
 ===

-Core module
+Metadata client module which communicates with the metadata server

 Build
 ---